Category: Psalm 22

 Save me!

-He is not far off–he promised.
+He is not far off–he’s closer than your next heartbeat–and

 You’re his Beloved, after all.